National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 If we scroll further to the right we see other important columns, particularly the Action and Renewal columns.

-![Scrolling rightward when reviewing a project in the My Projects dashboard reveals more information and options.](images/access/fig-access-190-my-projects-more.png){#fig-access-190-my-projects-more fig-alt="Scrolling rightward when reviewing a project."}
+![Scrolling rightward when reviewing a project in the My Projects dashboard reveals more information and options.](images/access/fig-access-190-my-projects-more.png){#fig-access-190-my-projects-more fig-alt="Scrolling rightward when reviewing a project"}

 N3C DURs are valid for one year-continued access to the project workspace requires submitting a renewal DUR before the expiration date listed.
 The Renew DUR link in the Renewal column opens up a renewal DUR: